-- Applicants should choose their Entity Approach based on the track record and proposed capacity in which it will be acting in implementing the award. - Applicants will be evaluated based on the entity approach selected. - Most CDFIs should not select a developer/manager approach. - However, CDFIs or Nonprofits that intend to act as an affordable housing developer to execute the CMF Award and have a track record as such, may select the affordable housing developer/manager approach. - In AMIS, confirm that the "Entity Approach" field in the Program Profile Section is correct before creating an FY 2021 CMF Application.
+- Applicants should choose their Entity Approach based on the track record and proposed capacity in which it will be acting in implementing the award. - Applicants will be evaluated based on the entity approach selected. - For example, a CDFI that selects financing entity approach will be evaluated on its financing track record, and vice versa. - Most CDFIs should not select a developer/manager approach; however, CDFIs or Nonprofits that intend to act as an affordable housing developer to execute the CMF Award and have a track record as such, may select the affordable housing developer/manager approach. - In AMIS, confirm that the "Entity Approach" field in the Program Profile Section is correct before creating a CMF Application.